 Now, this is a process that is going to unfold in the days and the weeks and the months ahead.

-And what we do know is a lot of this now.
+And what we do know is a lot of this now we're going to go back in some cases and revisit.

-Now with Hillary, you know, for all their claim about their passion for if there was obstruction, if there was collusion, there seems to be now some credible evidence emerging.
+Now with Hillary, you know, for all their claim about their passion for if there was obstruction, if there was collusion, there seems to be now some credible evidence emerging that we already know what Hillary did and why she did it.

 We know that when she claimed that there was no top secret classified information on that secret server, she lied.

-That's an that's an indisputable fact.
+That's an indisputable fact.

 It's incontrovertible.

-That is a clear violation of felony, 18 USC 793, and we know that being the underlying crime, even struck and page saying, Loretta Lynch is calling the shots.
+And we know that being the underlying crime, even Struck and Page saying, Loretta Lynch is calling the shots.

-She's never gonna indict Hillary.
+She's never going to indict Hillary.

 They're all Democrats in there.